Giarlan/Text-To-Voice-Converter/README.md

 > #### Status: Accomplished ✅

 > ### Briefing
->     This project shows us an App capable of converting text into voice by using HTML, CSS and JavaScript.
+>     This project shows us an App capable of converting text into voice by using HTML, CSS, and JavaScript.
->     It's objective is to use one more new feature added recently to JavaScript.
+>     Its objective is to use one more new feature added recently to JavaScript.

 > ### Features
 > - [X] Type text area